-The world at present seems divisible into two types of people, you are either a cat person or a dog person.
+The world is divisible into two types of people, you are either a cat person or a dog person.
 You are rarely both and never neither.
-From dating apps, to social media and edgy slogan tees people are publicly pledging their allegiance to their household pets.
-With a staggering 49% of UK adults owning a pet, it stands to reason that retailers and interior designers up and down the country are adapting their designs to fit around their customers extra family members.
+With a staggering 49% of the UK's adults owning a pet, it stands to reason that interior designers up and down the country are adapting their designs to fit around their client's bonus family members.

 It’s easy to develop a love-hate relationship with pet fur.
 You can wait all day to come home and cuddle up next to your furry friends, but it is murder for getting off of upholstery.
-A great way to show your interior design clients and customers that you're a business willing to go the extra mile to make their house a home is by researching the best fabrics for a pet friendly home.
+A great way to show your clients that you're a business willing to go the extra mile to make their house a home is to have an awareness of the best fabrics for a pet-friendly home.

 Upholstery that is tougher to damage and simpler to clean is the best way for your customers to retain pride in their home and in their pets.
-Here we take a look at the ultimate do’s and don'ts for designing upholstery tailored to the true head of the house, pets.
+Here we take a look at the ultimate dos and don'ts for designing upholstery tailored to the true head of the house.